These 7 Women Are the Eco-Warriors Fighting for Our Future

 “I wanted to create a space that had to do with editorial and storytelling for what I was learning [about sustainability] and what my friends were doing,” she explains.

 These days, Cristián says, “we’re more about sharing stories and highlighting business (i.e. local, artisanal, and craft workers).”
-She and her team want to change how sustainability has been shown in media by making it more accessible for young readers, which is why she’s flipping the script when it comes to sustainable content, especially since most Gen Z members will be voting for the first time in the 2020 election.
+She and her team want to change how sustainability has been shown in media by making it more accessible for young readers, which is why she flipped the script when it came to sustainable content, especially since most Gen Z members voted for the first time in the 2020 election.
 “I think Gen Z is the generation that really cares about politics.
 They’re going to be our next politicians and are really trying to fight for a better, safer place to live.
 And they want more of that news factor that reflects their goals and worldview,” Cristián says.

 However, as a young climate justice activist, she’s realized that these consequences hit some harder than others.
 “The climate crisis happened by first displacing indigenous people from their culture,” she explains—and it continues to disproportionately affect marginalized groups.

 For example, a 2015 study published by IOP Sciencefound a consistent pattern, over a 30-year period, of hazardous waste sites and other polluting facilities being placed in neighborhoods where low-income communities and people of color live.
 Environmental disasters—whether hurricanes, the Flint water crisis, or the construction of the Dakota Access Pipeline—”exacerbate every single injustice that is already present every day,” Bastida says.